Bayern rout Freiburg but 12 men on pitch could prove costly

 However Bayern pulled clear when Serge Gnabry, Kingsley Coman and Sabitzer fired in late goals.

-Second-placed Dortmund can trim Bayern's nine-point lead when they host RB Leipzig later.
+Since Domenico Tedesco replaced Jesse Marsch as head coach in December, Leipzig have lost just twice in 18 matches in all competitions.

+They are fourth in the table and on course for a Champions League place next season.

-Eintracht Frankfurt were poor ahead of Thursday's Europa League quarter-final home leg against Barcelona in their goalless draw with Greuther Fuerth.
+Eintracht Frankfurt were poor ahead of Thursday's Europa League quarter-final home leg against Barcelona in their goalless draw with bottom side Greuther Fuerth.

-Home fans whistled the Frankfurt team as Eintracht failed to score against the league's bottom club.

-"That wasn't good enough from us," admitted Frankfurt's Japanese captain Makoto Hasebe.

 Head coach Felix Magath made a losing start on the Hertha Berlin bench as they slipped back into the relegation places after a 2-1 defeat at third-placed Bayer Leverkusen.